Terrex ICV: Incidents

-On 23 November 2016, nine Terrex vehicles from the Singapore Armed Forces (SAF), which were used for a military exercise in Taiwan, were seized while in port at Hong Kong, resulting in heightened political tensions between Singapore and China.
+On 23 November 2016, nine Terrex vehicles used by the SAF for a military exercise in Taiwan were seized while in port at Hong Kong, resulting in heightened political tensions between Singapore and China.
 They were initially impounded at an outdoor storage yard of a Hong Kong Customs and Excise Department storage facility in Tuen Mun, but by 6 December, they had been moved indoors.
 On 24 January 2017, the Hong Kong government stated that it would allow the detained Terrexes to return to Singapore.
 The vehicles were returned to Singapore on 30 January 2017.